Master's Programme in Bioinformatics – Biology Background

 Degree

 The programme leads to the degree of Master of Science (120 credits) with Bioinformatics as the main field of study.
-After one year of study, it is possible to obtain a degree of Master of Science (60 credits).
+It is also possible to obtain a degree of Master of Science (60 credits).

-The Master's Programme in Bioinformatics will provide you with both theoretical and practical knowledge in molecular biology, data management and programming, as well as bioinformatics applications within these fields.
+The Master's Programme in Bioinformatics will provide you with both theoretical and practical knowledge in molecular biology, data management and programming, as well as bioinformatic methods and their applications.
 Through project-based courses, you will also learn how to plan, execute and finalise projects.

 You will take some courses together with students in the Master's Programme in Molecular Biotechnology Engineering, specialising in Bioinformatics.